Dechrissen/pokemon-rulesets/ruleset-1.md

 Randomizing the species of Pokémon you encounter in the wild and from trainers can be a nice change.
 It lets you see and battle against Pokémon you traditionally wouldn't get much exposure to in a vanilla playthrough.
 But I think changing the you see in certain environments in the region is enough; you don't *need* to change properties inherent to them.

 Essentially, I think certain parameters should be constant.
 If you're trying to develop a more challenging version of a game you love, you wouldn't change the geography, or the story, for example.
 That would change it into something different.
 I think the same logic applies to changing properties of individual Pokémon, to the effect that they're no longer the Pokémon you have come to know.

+## Clarifying points

+This ruleset was developed with Gen 3 in mind.
+Though, it is meant to be general, and can likely easily be adapted for other Gens.

 ### Banned item list
 - Lucky Egg